dropwizard/dropwizard/docs/source/manual/configuration.rst

                                              the client.
-A larger buffer can improve performance by allowing a content producer to run without blocking, however larger buffers consume more memory and may induce some latency before a client starts processing the content. maxRequestHeaderSize     8KiB                The maximum size of a request header.
+A larger buffer can improve performance by allowing a content producer to run without blocking, however larger buffers consume more memory and may induce some latency before a client starts processing the content. maxRequestHeaderSize     8KiB                The maximum allowed size in bytes for the HTTP request line and HTTP request headers.
                                              Larger headers will allow for more and/or larger cookies plus larger form content encoded in a URL.
 However, larger headers consume more memory and can make a server more vulnerable to denial of service attacks. maxResponseHeaderSize    8KiB                The maximum size of a response header.
 Larger headers will allow for more and/or larger cookies and longer HTTP headers (eg for redirection).
 However, larger headers will also consume more memory.